kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 Currently, when a user wants to get to content in your app they have to go through a series of steps.
 They flip through pages on their home screen to find your app, open it, and search what they're looking for.
 A savvy user may launch your app by using Siri or searching for it in Spotlight, but still they are left searching for their content once the app is launched.
 Meanwhile, Apple gets to make things like contacts, notes, messages, email, apps and other things directly searchable within Spotlight.
 The user simply taps on the search result and are taken straight to the content—no fair!

 New with iOS 9 Apple brings the ability for third party developers to make *their* content searchable through Spotlight!
 This also means that users can search within your app using Siri!
 Not only do you get to make your content searchable with Siri, you also get to make Siri more aware of your content.
-By saying "Remind me about *this* when I get home." a user can create a reminder that links to the record they are viewing in *your* app!
+By saying "Remind me about *this* when I get home." a user can create a reminder that links to the record they are viewing in *your* app.
 When the reminder pops up, they can go directly back to what they were doing.
 Now you don't need to leave 20 tabs open in Safari in hopes that you get back to them later.
-Create a reminder, close the tab, and get on with your life!

-> **TODO**: Fact check this with GM on a device.
+Create a reminder, close the tab, and get on with your life! **TODO**: Fact check this with GM on a device, as of beta 5 it only creates a reminder with the activity's title, no link.

 ## Trifecta of App Search